On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Integration of Lie -algebras

-A Lie $n$-group is an $n$-group object (Def.\ \ref{def:ngpd}) in $(\Mfd,\covers_{\subm})$.
-We denote by $\LnG{n}$ the category of Lie $n$-groups.
-Let us recall Henriques' construction of Lie $n$-groups from Lie $n$-algebras of finite-type.
-First, fix an integer $r \geq 1$, and denote by $\Omega^{\ast}(\Delta^n)$ the differential graded Banach algebra of $r$-times continuously differentiable forms on the geometric $n$-simplex.
-(See Sec.\ 5.1 of \cite{Henriques:2008}).
+A Lie $\infty$-group is an $\infty$-group object (Def.\ \ref{def:ngpd}) in $(\Mfd,\covers_{\subm})$.
+We denote by $\LnG{\infty} \sse \LnGpd{\infty}$ the full subcategory of Lie $\infty$-groups.
+Let us recall Henriques' construction of Lie $\infty$-groups from Lie $n$-algebras of finite type.
+Recall that we denote by $\Omega(\Delta^n)$ the differential graded Banach algebra of ``$r$-times continuously differentiable forms'' (as defined in Sec.\ \ref{sec:MC}) on the geometric $n$-simplex.